alejandrosandi22/tic-tac-toe/README.md

 ### Description

 Tic tac toe game is the classic game noughts and crosses, is twith multiplayer or local mode.
-The purpose of this project is to practice development through a chat application, to improve and learn by doing.
+The purpose of this project is to practice development through a tic tac toe game, to improve and learn by doing.

 ### Installation